Updated: Jun 30

-I have been talking to a few investors and startup founders the recent two years.
+I have been talking to a few investors and startup founders the recent years.
 For the sake of context they are mostly from the Nordic countries and from the UK.
 The conversation starts off with them saying that they are looking to maybe expand into Spain.

 Long story short, after a few months the decision is often taken to start with an English-speaking market.
 Fast-forward a few more months the perceived "easier route" has often ended up becoming a costly route, because of all the expected and unexpected competition.